onassar/PHP-JSON-Validation/README.md

 solid for me.
 See below for examples of how localization could be used with errors.

-### failsafe (optional)
+### blocking (optional)
 This *optional* attribute/property, if included, ought to contain a boolean value, which intrinsically infers the rule&#039;s importance.

-Failsafe rules are meant to act as a kill-switch.
+Blocking rules are meant to act as a kill-switch.
 By default, `SchemaValidator` instances will evaluate all rules that have been defined.
-However if a `failsafe` property is defined for a rule, and that rule fails, all further validation will end.
+However if a `blocking` property is defined for a rule, and that rule fails, all further validation will end.

-Validating a user&#039;s authorization for an application, or whether a request came in from a proper source, are good real-world examples of the `failsafe` attribute&#039;s usage.
+Validating a user&#039;s authorization for an application, or whether a request came in from a proper source, are good real-world examples of the `blocking` attribute&#039;s usage.

 ### rules (optional)